appgpk/Porfolio/README.md

 ---
 # Project Related to my business

-Some of the projects listed below were developed as part of research collaborations where I was hired to implement the experimental infrastructure.
-For confidentiality reasons, the code and detailed documentation for those projects are not publicly available.
-Only experiments that I personally designed are available as public repositories.

 | Project Link | Project Type | Tools | Project Description |
 |--------------|----------------|------|--------------------|